MaitriShah055/CS711_project/Readme.md

 ### High Utility Itemset Mining algorithm _Two-Phase_ was applied instead of Frequent Utility Mining algorithm _Apriori_.

 ### Positive Relationship between student participation in online education and Academic performance was obtained.

+### The output shows association between quantitative variables and the final grade of the student.
+With more participation in activities, students can improve their academic performance

+## How to run the code:

+### Download the dataset from the repository and save it to desired folder

+### Run the EDA.ipynb to visualize the relationship between features.

+### Run the preparation.ipynb to apply Two-phase HUIM algorithm.
+Change the path of Dataset to your desired location of the dataset.

+### Utility Table is defined as per the importance of the feature

+### Change the minimum Utility as per the requirement.

+## Scope of the project:

+### It can be used for Market Basket Analysis mainly.
+Also, as per our project it can be applied to analyze the performance of the student and thier participation in activities

+### Moreover, it can be applied to any dataset with quantitative features.
+For example, to determine the association between the profit of a Company and the sale of the products.